BHariKrishnaReddy/SystemDesign_DSA/README.md

 ## Generalization

-Helps us to reduce the amount of redundancy when solving the problem.
-Writing the method to reuse or inherting a class.
+Helps us reduce the amount of redundancy when solving the problem.
+Writing the method to reuse or inherit from a class.

+Get a high-level understanding of UML diagrams